Ramlah7/GAME-ROCK-PAPER-SCISSOR/README.md

 **Rock-Paper-Scissors Game**
-Welcome to the Rock-Paper-Scissors Game!
-This is a simple command-line implementation of the classic Rock-Paper-Scissors game written in Python.

-**Table of Contents**
-Author
-Description
-Features
-How to Play
-Prerequisites
-Running the Game
-Sample Output
-Contributing
-License

-**Author**
-***Ramlah Munir***

-**Description**
+Description:

-This project is a fun and interactive command-line game where the user plays Rock-Paper-Scissors against the computer.
-The computer randomly selects its choice, and the game compares it with the user's choice to determine the winner.
+The Rock-Paper-Scissors Game is a simple command-line game implemented in Python.
+Players compete against the computer by choosing one of three options: rock, paper, or scissors.
+The computer also makes a random choice, and the game determines the winner based on the classic rules:

+Rock beats Scissors
+Scissors beats Paper
+Paper beats Rock
+The game allows multiple rounds of play and provides an option to exit at any time by entering 0.
+This project is ideal for practicing basic Python programming concepts such as user input, randomization, and conditional statements.<br><br>

 **Features**
-User-friendly command-line interface.
-Random computer choice generation.
-Game rules implementation to determine the winner.
+Interactive Command-Line Interface: Simple and user-friendly.<br>
+Random Computer Choice: Ensures fair gameplay.<br>
+Game Result Display: Shows the outcome of each round.<br>
-Option to end the game at any time.
+Exit Option: Allows players to exit the game anytime by entering 0.<br><br>

 **How to Play**
-The game will prompt you to enter your choice: rock, paper, or scissors.
-You can enter 0 at any time to end the game.
+Start the Game: Run the Python script to start the game.<br>
+Make a Choice: Enter rock, paper, or scissors.<br>
-The computer will randomly select its choice.
+View Computer's Choice: The computer will make a random choice.<br>
-The game will compare your choice with the computer's choice and announce the result:
+See the Result: The game will compare the choices and display the result.<br>
-If both choices are the same, it’s a draw.
-Rock beats scissors.
-Paper beats rock.
-Scissors beat paper.
+Continue or Exit: Play multiple rounds or exit the game by entering 0.<br><br>

 **Prerequisites**
-Python 3.x
+Python 3.x is required.
+Download it from python.org.<br><br>
 **Running the Game**
-Ensure you have Python installed on your system.
-You can download it from python.org.
-Download the game script (rock_paper_scissors.py) from this repository.
+Download the rock_paper_scissors.py script from this repository.<br>
-Open a terminal or command prompt and navigate to the directory containing the script.
+Open a terminal or command prompt and navigate to the directory containing the script.<br>
 Run the script using the following command:
 *python rock_paper_scissors.py*

-**Sample Output**
+**sample output**

-Welcome to Rock-Paper-Scissors game!
+Welcome to Rock-Paper-Scissors game!<br>
-Enter 0 to end the game
+Enter 0 to end the game<br><br>

-Your choice (rock, paper, scissors): rock
+Your choice (rock, paper, scissors): rock<br>
-Computer's choice: scissors
+Computer's choice: scissors<br>
-You won!
+You won!<br><br>

-Your choice (rock, paper, scissors): paper
+Your choice (rock, paper, scissors): paper<br>
-Computer's choice: rock
+Computer's choice: rock<br>
-You won!
+You won!<br><br>

-Your choice (rock, paper, scissors): 0
+Your choice (rock, paper, scissors): 0<br>
 Thanks for playing!